Agent integration

 Handoff JSON schema (satsignal-agent-handoff-v1)

 The helper writes this to handoff.json on session exit.
 An auditor receiving the file can verify every chain anchor + recompute every decision sha without contacting the agent operator.
+It carries the session metadata, the policy anchor + snapshot, every decision (with its envelope, sha, nonce, and txid), and the manifest anchor (txid + Merkle root + leaf count) — the full field-by-field shape is in the collapsed reference at the end of this section.

 {